CloudBindle/bindle/README.md

     perl bin/launcher/launch_cluster.pl --use-aws --use-default-config --launch-cluster <cluster-name>
     # for OpenStack
     perl bin/launcher/launch_cluster.pl --use-openstack --use-default-config --launch-cluster <cluster-name>
-    # for VirtualBox
-    perl bin/launcher/launch_cluster.pl --use-virtualbox --use-default-config --launch-cluster <cluster-name>

 "clustername" represents the cluster block you want to run from the config file (Ex: cluster1).

-Please note that you can still use the old way to set up configurations.
-That is, copying the template file over like this(you must use this way if you are launching a cluster using virtualbox):
+Please note that you can still use the old way to set up configurations in the json template file itself for any environment.
+That is, copying the template file over like this (you must use this way if you are launching a cluster using virtualbox):

+    # for Virutalbox
     cp templates/sample_configs/vagrant_cluster_launch.pancancer.seqware.install.sge_node.json.template vagrant_cluster_launch.json
     # modify the .json template to include your settings, for AWS you need to make sure you fill in the "AWS_*" settings
     vim vagrant_cluster_launch.json